Frequently Asked Questions

 Who is working on this?

-Recognizing that the board alone couldn’t undertake this project, we’ve tasked a Stewardship Committee with leading the planning phases and reporting back to us.
+Recognizing that the board alone couldn’t undertake this project, the Stewardship Committee is leading this effort and reporting to us.
 Any member of our association is welcome to join this committee.
-If you’re able to contribute time to regular online meetings, potential site visits, or other planning work, please email our Board President, Sharon Friesen.
-Stewardship Committee members are Bridget Donald, Louie Ettling, Patricia Fernandes, Brian Hogencamp, and Nancy Zrymiak.
+If you’re able to contribute time to regular online meetings, potential site visits, or other planning work, please email our Board President, Nancy Zrymiak.
+Stewardship Committee members are Louie Ettling, Patricia Fernandes, Brian Hogencamp, and Nancy Zrymiak.

 What has the Stewardship Committee done so far?